-- At your adoption appointment, you will have the opportunity to meet the animal and discuss with one of our counselors about the animal, its needs and the adjustments to be made in order to welcome it into your home safely.
+- At your adoption appointment, you can meet the animal and talk to one of our consultants about the animal, its needs and the adjustments you'll need to make to welcome it into your home without a hitch!

 For cats and dogs, the adoption fee includes spay/neuter surgery, microchip implantation, initial basic vaccinations, an anti-parasite treatment, and a bag of Royal Canin food.
 We offer a 10-day health guarantee for minor problems, such as a feline respiratory infection.